 Most everyone has heard of the famous Broadway musical Show Boat, but few realize that the story was based on an actual floating theater from North Carolina.
-The James Adams Floating Palace Theatre brought entertainment and glamor to remote towns from the Chesapeake to the Savanna River, including the swampy backwaters of Albemarle and Pamlico Sounds.
+The James Adams Floating Palace Theatre brought show business to remote towns from the Chesapeake to the Savanna River, including its home waters of Albemarle and Pamlico Sounds.

 Converted in 1913 from a lumber-hauler in Washington, North Carolina, the 128-foot double-decker barge was hauled around by tugboat for almost three decades.
 A “floating palace” it was, outfitted with a 522-seat theater plus balcony seats for non-white patrons.
 Thirty-two staterooms housed the actors and musicians, while stage hands slept in the dressing rooms.
 Some of the tugboat crew doubled as musicians.